csula/cs1222-fall-2017/notes/mongo-aggregation.md

 > Reminder: to import a JSON, please use `mongoimport` command as we learned last week

-Each document in the `zipcodes` collection has the following form:
+Each document in the `zips` collection has the following form:

 ```json
 {